 And, as a huge bonus, it won’t matter if it starts to rain, because we’ll be sheltered.

-Close together structures
+3. Close together structures

 Narrow alleyways with tall buildings either side would also make great locations.
 It would be similar to the above, but with a more diffused light, because the space would be bigger.

-So, on a day when you’re not feeling all that inspired, go search for these unlikely locations.
+So, on a bad weather day when you’re not feeling all that inspired, go and search for these unlikely locations.
 You’ll get a feel for the light and they’ll get you excited and eager to go back for a shoot on the next cloudy day.

 You’ll probably find this article really helpful too: How to take great photographs in bad weather